 The Dark Elves/Eldar actually use blades instead of spikes, but otherwise have this trope in spades.

 The Lizardmen can rival Chaos in the spikes department, though, especially because all of their melee weapons are spiked clubs...though they're notas evil.

-Speaking of Orcs, the Horde in Warcraft held onto this for the first couple games, then became a subversion when the race pulled a Heel-Face Turn and kept the spikes.
+Speaking of Orcs, the Horde in Warcraft held onto their spikes even when the race pulled a Heel-Face Turn after the first few games.

 Enthusiastically embraced by City of Heroes with the expanded costume elements added in the release of City of Villains, including all manner of clothing pieces featuring horns, spikes, chains, barbed wire, and other pointy bits.
 Additionally, one of the Veterans' Rewards badges gives the player access to a special set of high-tech spiky bits.

 And ironically enough, these costume parts are equally accessible to heroic and villainous characters.

 Walhart of Awakening has thin spikes on his armour, and is a cruel conqueror who wants to take or defeat everything he sees.
 But if you recruit him, he becomes at least a little bit nicer.

 Pokémon Diamond and Pearl 's antagonistic group, Team Galactic, had a headquarters with large Spikes Of Villainy on both sides.
 (The spikes were white, though.)

 Overlord: as you do evil deeds and your Corruption Level rises, you grow spikes and spines all over your body, particularly on the shoulders, which get bigger as your villainy increases.
 Your Dark Tower follows suit, though you can adorn it with a lot of nifty spiky things even if you stay (relatively) good.
 If you go evil, it just seems to spontaneously grow them.